 Arched Back Crying Baby

 Not all crying is the same.
 Infants deploy different types and levels of crying to communicate different things.
 Some crying is meant to signal that the baby is hungry.
 Other types of crying are meant to signal pain or discomfort.
 New parents usually pick up on these subtle crying differences very quickly.

 Newborn infants will often cry because they are in discomfort or mild pain.
 Newborns have gas and other things that bother them, so pain crying is nothing to worry about.
 However, in rare cases, there is one particular type of "pain crying" that is cause for concern: arched back crying.
-If a baby appears to be arching its back while crying intensely, this is abnormal.
+If a baby appears to be arching its back while crying intensely or straightening her legs and screaming at night, it COULD be a sign of something abnormal.
 Back arching is a common reflex that babies exhibit when they suffer from very acute or strong pain.